sdnfv/openNetVM/onvm_web/README.md

 Doing that will launch openNetVM and use the console to display log messages.
 It will print out a message stating that the web stats console has been setup and information to access it.
+You could use the browser to monitor the stats of openNetVM manager.

 If something were to go wrong in the launching of the web stats, you could manually start it by doing the following: